 The 5-digit anonymous bar code found on each kit ensures that all samples are submitted and results are administered completely anonymously.

-Part-proceeds will go directly towards Easter Seals’ programs and services across Canada to help us improve the lives of the 5.3 million Canadians living with disabilities.
-For your purchase, you’ll receive a tax receipt for $35.00.
+For your purchase of $70.00, you’ll receive a tax-deductible receipt for $35.00.
+Proceeds will go directly towards Easter Seals services and programs across Canada to help us improve the lives of 5.3 million Canadians living with disabilities.

-– Dr. Guillaume Paré, Canada Research Chair in Genetic and Molecular Epidemiology, McMaster University.
+Dr. Guillaume Paré, Canada Research Chair in Genetic and Molecular Epidemiology at McMaster University, takes us behind the scenes of the Giving Gene project.

 Below are some frequently asked questions.
 Feel free to contact us directly with any additional queries.